A Guide to More Authentic Ways of Exploring Havana

 The old part of Havana is cute, vibrant, and all that… But!
 It is just not representative of Havana.

 Nevertheless, it is not all of Havana.
 Actually, very far from everything.
-And it doesn’t just a part of how living standards are for the common Habanero.
+And it isn’t just a part of how living standards are for the common Habanero.

 So, get out of your (touristic) comfort zone and explore outside Havana Vieja!
 You can, for example, hit the dusty roads to Centro Habana and relax Vedado (keep on reading to #2 and #3).